JetBlue passenger goes viral on TikTok after getting soaked by ‘rain’ inside plane

 ‘It appears to be raining in the cabin,’ pilot says

-In a TikTok video, that has now gone viral, Savannah Gowarty shows fog appearing to fill the cabin.
+In a TikTok video, that has now gone viral, Savannah Gowarty shows fog appearing to fill the cabin on a JetBlue plane.
 In caption, she quoted the pilot, saying: “It appears to be raining in the cabin.”

 “What is this?”
 Gowarty says in the video, showing how her and fellow passengers’ faces were dripping in water.
 “Four hour flight.
 So cold.”